peakflo/pfMCP/src/servers/gmail/README.md

 # Gmail Server

-guMCP server implementation for interacting with Gmail.
+pfMCP server implementation for interacting with Gmail.

 ### Prerequisites